 - 1. Survey and study of published literature on the assigned topic; - 2.
-Working out a preliminary Approach to the Problem relating to the assigned topic; - 3.
-Conducting preliminary Analysis/ Modelling/ Simulation/ Experiment/ Design/ Feasibility; - 4.
-Preparing a Written Report on the Study conducted for presentation to the Department; - 5.
-Final Seminar, as oral Presentation before a departmental committee.
+Working out a preliminary Approach to the Problem relating to the assigned topic, preferably in language that was learnt during 4 weeks training done after 4th semester; - 3.
+Conducting preliminary Analysis/ Modelling/ Simulation/ Experiment/ Design/Feasibility; - 4.
+Preparing a Written Report with a running code for presentation to the Department;